rgutzen/ValidationTools/README.md

 + GED (generalized eigenvalue decompositon): de Cheveigné and Parra "Joint decorrelation ..."
     + can be calculated by scipy.eig

++ Make ValidationBook presentation-ready and integrate into collab
++ Separate Data (Results & Input) into non git controlled dir (to Sciebo)
 + Draw raw distributions for visual comparison
 + analytic T-dependent spectral radius
 + Apply Methods to PSTH Distribution Comparison